-The RC and DD samples were composited for the full width of the domain intercept, followed by trigonometric calculation of TW using the orientations of the drill hole intercept and ore domain defined by the Leapfrog reference (midpoint) surface.
+The RC and DD samples were composited for the full width of the domain intercept, followed by trigonometric calculation of TW using the orientations of the drill hole intercept and ore domain.
 A gold accumulation variable was then calculated by multiplying the intercept grade by TW.